 Read moreWordPress 3.4.2 is out

 Tweet If you’re into using WordPress as a CMS and/or blogging platform, these are fun days.
 Days when a new version of the popular platform hits the streets.
 Or should I say, “shows up as an icon at the top of your dashboard.”
 We mentioned previously that WordPress version 3.3 was available for beta testers in October, well now it’s available to everyone.
-Some features that I’m already digging: -When you hover over an option on the left side of the dashboard, it automatically brings up the entire sub menu for that option.
-Doesn’t sound like a huge deal, but ...READ MORE...
+Some features that I’m already digging: using this warranty dealers -When you hover over an option on the left side of the dashboard, it automatically brings up the entire sub menu for that option.
+Doesn’t sound like […]

 Read moreWordPress to add PPC ads